R4YM3/dotfiles/README.md

 # My dotfiles to config Ubuntu and Mac Os.
-The script will check if host Ubuntu or Mac Os and setup it accordingly.
+The script will check if host Ubuntu or Mac Os and setup it accordingly to my personal taste.
+The dotfiles will install all my favorite apps and command interfaces (see `./install`).
+It will also config the host OS and config some apps and command interface.
+To finish it all off Ubuntu and apps will be configured with a Dracula theme.

 ## Screenshots